Skip to content

 Analytical CDF Solutions for Primary Censored Distributions

 This tutorial demonstrates the analytical CDF solutions available in CensoredDistributions.jl.
-These analytical solutions provide significant performance improvements over numerical integration while maintaining machine precision accuracy.
+These analytical solutions provide significant performance improvements over numerical integration whilst maintaining machine precision accuracy.

 Overview